captainzero93/MGSV-TextureStreamerFixes/RESEARCH.md

 - Line 11 but no `Applied config N MB`: the request is pending.
 Either the gate in 4.3 is not met, or the storage allocation failed and fell back.
 - `Budget already N MB, no request`: the game's config was already at or above VRAM.
 - `MISMATCH` or `SKIPPED`: nothing was written at that site.
-- `No address set for ...`: not retail 1.0.15.4 EN, nothing installed.
+- `WARNING: exe is not the target 1.0.15.4 EN build`: different TimeDateStamp.
+Only the hooks and patches that say `matches` were applied.
 - No `[Vram] Resolved`: the Present hook never ran.
 - `loadlib failed` in the loader log while `TextureStreamer.log` shows the hooks: the DLL is loaded and working (everything runs from DllMain).
 Seen once, cause unknown.